Automattic/themes/disco/readme.txt

 == Description ==

-Club is a funky, vibrant, opinionated theme with a monospaced font.
+Disco is a funky, vibrant, opinionated theme with a monospaced font.
 Both its styles and spacing form an edgy aesthetic perfect for those looking to build a quirky website.

 == Changelog ==